 So, just because you are in the net, is not good enough.
 I'm glad you're in the net.
 I'm glad you're hearing God's Word.
 But I pray more than just being in the net, you will really be part of the Kingdom.
 Because one day, “The angels will come and separate the evil from the righteous.
-[Matthew 13:49] Where they and the evil will be thrown into the fiery furnace and that place will be where there is weeping and gnashing of teeth.”
+[Matthew 13:49] Where they?
+They are in the net and the evil will be thrown into the fiery furnace and that place will be where there is weeping and gnashing of teeth.”
 [Matthew 13:50]

 There's nothing more tragic in my mind, there's nothing more tragic in my mind that you should hear God's Word, not repent, not believe and one day end up here.
 There's nothing more tragic than that!
 And yet, there's nothing more privileged than to hear God's Word today and have an opportunity to repent and believe in Him.